 - It maintains the consistency and integrity of the database.

-TCL is especially useful in real-world scenarios when we have to make several changes to the database at once.
+TCL commands in DBMS are especially useful in real-world scenarios when we have to make several changes to the database at once.
 Take the example of transferring money from one bank account to another.
 The money needs to be deducted from the first account and deposited into the second account simultaneously.
-TCL ensures that both operations either happen or don’t happen at all.
+TCL ensures that both operations either operation happens or does not happen at all.

 Key Characteristics of TCL Commands